 1 Oct 2022, 16:00 — 5 min read

 Some management principles are timeless and ageless.
 Many are derived from management books; others make their way into management books.
 Mahatma Gandhi, the man who led India to freedom without violence against the British colonialists, also gave us, via his actions, several insights into management practices that can be used by businesses.

-Having A Clear Vision – Gandhi had a vision for the country and he clearly stated this in his actions and words.
+Gandhi had a vision for the country and he clearly stated this in his actions and words.
 He was seeking a free India.
 He did everything in this drive for a free India.
 Business owners should also have a vision and work towards that aim.

-Leading By Example – Gandhi not only preached non-violence but also practised it.
+A good leader walks the talk.
+Gandhi practised what he preached.
+His life was an open book and he was open to criticism.
+Gandhi not only preached non-violence but also practised it.
 His simple living and diet were a classic case of leadership by example.
 Businesses need to send out a message too, through their actions and conduct.

+One of Mahatma Gandhi’s most moving speeches was made while he was in South Africa.
+He was protesting a new law made by General Jan Smuts, a prominent South African and British statesman, which would have Indians in South Africa fingerprinted.
 In spite of the presence of the British, Gandhi’s speech against the law mobilised the people.
 Here are some management and communication lessons we can learn from this speech.
 (Watch and read the speech as depicted in Richard Attenborough’s film Gandhi.)

 Posted byGlobalLinker Staff